Dani Gustavo Girón Molina

 My Career Goal: I am not sure yet!

 My Personality: I am quite shy and prefer to keep to myself most of the time.
-I act tough, so it can be tricky to get me to participate in group activities with the other children or to smile. 🙂 But I have a handsome smile when I do!
+I can act tough, so it can be tricky to get me to participate in group activities with the other kids and need extra help to motivate me to get my school work done.
+I have a handsome smile when you can get me to smile!

 My Favorite Hobbies: I like to draw and play soccer.
 I also like to watch TV and sleep.
 I like to keep to myself, so you can often find me in the boy’s dorm area.
-I have friends at Project Manuelito and I like to hang out with them.
+I have friends at the Manuelito Project and I like to hang out with them.

 Normal Responsibilities: Cutting the grass, cleaning bathrooms, cleaning the boy’s dorm area, mopping the dining hall, picking up the trash.